Eleven Mile State Park

 Eleven Mile State Park is a Colorado State Park located in Park County, 11 mi south of Lake George, Colorado, United States.
 Established in 1970, the 7662 acre park surrounds 3405 acre, 5.5 mi long Eleven Mile Canyon Reservoir.
 The reservoir itself was completed in 1932 by Denver Water.
 Facilities include a marina, a visitors center and over 300 campsites.
 There are 5 mi of trails available for hikers and bicyclists.
 Fish species include cutthroat, rainbow, brown trout and northern pike.
 Eleven Mile Reservoir is famous for the thriving Kokanee salmon population found in the river current along the north side of the reservoir known as the Dream Stream.
 This reservoir is also known for being very windy in the afternoon.
 A required daily vehicle park pass can be obtained at the entrance of the park.
 Daily species possession limits are as follows: trout, 4 total, two over 16" and two under 16", or four under 16"; salmon, 10; pike and crawdads, unlimited.
 Cottontail rabbit, white-tailed jackrabbit, coyote, muskrat and ground squirrels are commonly seen in the park.
 Mule deer, pronghorn, porcupine, badger, black bear and elk are seen occasionally.

 Dam and reservoir

-Completed in 1932, the Eleven Mile Dam is owned by the Dever Board of Water Commissioners and stores water for municipal use in Denver.
+Completed in 1932, the Eleven Mile Dam is owned by the Denver Board of Water Commissioners and stores water for municipal use in Denver.
 The dam, NID ID# CO00359, is a concrete arch dam that is 151 ft high and 375 ft long.
 It impounds the South Platte River and is in Park County, Colorado.
 The reservoir, Eleven Mile Reservoir, can store up to 128000 acre.ft of water.
 Its surface area is 3500 acre.
 The dam and reservoir are located within the South Park National Heritage Area.
 The reservoir's elevation is 8567 ft.